aaronbloomfield/nws/hws/metasploit/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->

+- Wed, Feb 14: There was an errant character on line 66 of metasploit.py](metasploit.py.html) ([src](metasploit.py)); that character has to be removed for the metasploit.py file to parse correctly when submitted to Gradescope.

 ### Investigation